zacharysgoldberg/zacharysgoldberg/README.md

 - Currently learning Django and advanced Flask, as well as integrating unit testing using Pytest and Github actions.
-In process of obtaining Azure fundamnetals and and Associate certifications (Developer/Data Engineer).
+In process of obtaining Azure fundamentals and Associate certifications (Developer/Data Engineer).
 - I’m interested in collaborating/contribtuting to anything related to backend/or cloud development
 - I can be reached at zacharysgoldberg@outlook.com